qbaonguyen98/Udemy-Courses/Building-Responsive-Website/CSS/someNotes.md

 ## If we use 'display: flex' on an element that has no child ?

     The content of it will become a flex item

+## How to vertically center content of an element ?

+    Use flexbox